-These delightful macaroons are chewy, just sweet enough, and the flavor of the coconut really shines.
-Like most recipes, there are complicated version and there are simple versions.
+These delightful coconut macaroons are chewy, just sweet enough, and the coconut flavor really shines.
+Like most recipes, there are complicated versions and there are simple versions.
 If you’ve been reading me for any length of time at all, you know which version I’m gonna go for.
 Yup, here is the simple one!
 I originally published this recipe in my third cookbook, Sweetness, but I’m happy to share it with you here today.

 You’ll have to stir for a minute or two to get it to come together like this but be patient and it will happen.